 ICANN Publishes Updated Domain Name Marketplace Indicators

-- Marketplace stability: service provider contractual compliance.
+- Marketplace stability: service provider contractual compliance

-- Trust: industry safeguards.
+- Trust: industry safeguards

 A community Advisory Panel worked with ICANN to identify relevant indicators that form part of the current schema.
-Concurrent to the release of these Version 1.0 marketplace indicators, the ICANN organization will continue to work with the community and the Advisory Panel to evaluate additional enhancements that might be incorporated into this initiative in the future.
+Concurrent to the release of these Version 1.0 marketplace indicators, ICANN org will continue to work with the community and the Advisory Panel to evaluate additional enhancements that might be incorporated into this initiative in the future.